 - Prepare your nut mixture first by combining the chopped nuts, sugar, cinnamon, nutmeg, and salt in a bowl.

-- Melt butter in a small bowl using the microwave.
+- Melt your butter in a small bowl using the microwave.
 Add almond extract to the butter.

-- Unroll defrosted dough and keep moist with damp towel as you assemble your rolls.
+- Unroll defrosted dough and keep your dough moist with a damp towel as you assemble your rolls.

 - Take one phyllo sheet and lay on a lightly floured surface.

-- Brush lightly with butter.
+- Brush it lightly with butter.
 Take the top and fold in half downwards.
-See photo.

-- Brush again with butter and about 3 tbsp. of nut mixture spreading evenly across the folded phyllo sheet.
+- Brush again with butter and add about 3 tbsp. of nut mixture spreading evenly across the bottom of the folded phyllo sheet.

-- While baking, add honey, water and citrus to small bowl.
+- While baking, add honey, water and citrus to small bowl and whisk together.

-- Spoon the citrus honey over each roll while still hot.
-Let cool and serve sprinkled with nuts!
+- Pour the citrus honey over the baklava while still hot.
+Let cool and serve sprinkled with more nuts for garnish.

 - Freeze pre/post baking and then allow to defrost in fridge when ready to serve or bake!